Welcome to the end of the year! This time of year can certainly be crazy and tiring!

 After your design is completed, make sure to save it so you can use it again next year, and download the file as a .pdf to your computer.
 Print and done!

-Using this free program for your kids’ award certificates, you’ll have super professional looking documents in a fraction of the time!
+Using this free program for your kids’ award certificates, you’ll have super professionally designed looking documents in a fraction of the time!

 Other Things to Consider for Your End of the Year Student Award Ceremony